phihes/limesurvey-sender/README.md

   send.py list --url <url>
-  send.py invite --url <url> --survey-id <survey-id> [options] send.py remind --url <url> --survey-id <survey-id> [options]
+  send.py invite --url <url> --survey-id <survey-id> [options] send.py remind --url <url> --survey-id <survey-id> [options] send.py <action> --profile <profile> [options]

 Options:
+  -p PROFILE --profile PROFILE      name of profile in config.json, will override default settings
-  -u URL --url URL                  url of limesurvey api -s ID --survey-id ID              ID of the targeted survey in limesurvey [default:-1] -b SIZE --batch-size SIZE         how many emails to send in one batch [default:100]
+                                    arguments provided in command line will be used if they deviate from default values -u URL --url URL                  url of limesurvey api -s ID --survey-id ID              ID of the targeted survey in limesurvey [default:-1] -b SIZE --batch-size SIZE         how many emails to send in one batch [default:100]